-Figure 1.14: Phosphorylation of a protein via a kinase.
-Reproduced from Madhani [50]; permission pending.
+Figure 1.14: Combinatorial logic for the lac operator.
+Figure from Phillips, Kondev and Theriot [74]; used with permission of Garland Science.
 Post-transcriptional regulation of protein production In addition to regulation that controls transcription of DNA into mRNA, a variety of mechanisms are available for controlling expression after mRNA is produced.
 These include control of splicing and transport from the nucleus (in eukaryotes), the use of various secondary structure patterns in mRNA that can interfere with ribosomal binding or cleave the mRNA into multiple pieces, and targeted degradation of mRNA.
 Once the polypeptide chain is formed, additional mechanisms are available that regulate the folding of the protein as well as its shape and activity level.
 We briefly describe some of the major mechanisms here.
-Material to be written.